fraley/rota/howto/welcome.md

 * goalies play for free
 * if you know a goalie that would like to play, please contact [POC](#poc)
 * [POC](#poc) tries very hard to have two goalies (regulars and/or subs) at every event and almost always does:
-  * but only with your help, most goalies find their way to [Vallco Morning Pickup](https://www.benchapp.com/switch/season/43082) through referrals!
+  * but only with your help&hellip; most goalies become a part of [Vallco Morning Pickup](https://www.benchapp.com/switch/season/43082) through referrals!
   * finding subs is easier with a healthy cache of goalie contact info

 # Details

-Invite for an event goes out a week in advance.
+Invite for an event goes out a week in advance.<br/>
 Event time in invite is set to "scrimmage start".<br/>
-"doors open" is always a half hour before "scrimmage start"
+"doors open" is always a half hour before "scrimmage start".

 As of 2019-07-21:
 * Tue: scrimmage 6:30am - 8:00am (doors open 6:00am)